epam/edp-codebase-operator/documentation/codebase_controller.md

 of EDP.
 The source code is pulling from the repository, that is specified in Codebase CR (clone strategy), or from one of the predefined (create strategy).

-The **import** strategy flow consists of the following steps:
+The **import** strategy can be realized by using the GitLab CI tool or by using Jenkins.
+- With the **GitLab CI Tool**:
+    - *Clone Git Repository*.
+The existence of the repository from Codebase CR is checked and the repository is pulled in to the temporary workspace.
+    - *Ensure Deploy Config in Git*.
+Instructions on how to deploy this codebase in Kubernetes are added (represented as Helm charts).
+    - *Ensure GitLab CI Template in Git*.
+Instructions on how to build codebase in GitLab CI (represented as GitLab CI template).
+    - *Cleaner*.
+The technical step, it ensures that all workspaces are wiped out.

+- With **Jenkins**:
     - *Clone Git Repository*.
 The existence of the repository from Codebase CR is checked and the repository is pulled in to the temporary workspace.
     - *Ensure Deploy Config in Git*.
 Instructions on how to deploy this codebase in Kubernetes are added (represented as Helm charts).
     - *Ensure S2i Image Stream*.
 The deprecated step that should be deleted in https://jiraeu.epam.com/browse/EPMDEDP-4116.
     - *Ensure Jenkins Folder CR*.
 Custom resource for Jenkins folder is added to hold CI/CD pipelines related to this codebase.
     - *Cleaner*.
 The technical step, it ensures that all workspaces are wiped out.

 The **clone** and **create** strategy flow includes the following steps: